nmWolfe/beer-garden/README.md

     "test": "vitest"
 ```

-Now you can create your own tests, or run `npm run test` to check the tests out.
+Now you can create your own tests, or run `npm run test` to check the tests already created in the repo out.